Israel Defense Forces: Women

-In 2013 the IDF announced they would, for the first time, allow a (MTF) transgender woman to serve in the army as a female soldier.
+In 2013, the IDF announced they would, for the first time, allow a transgender woman to serve in the army as a female soldier.

 Elana Sztokman notes it would be "difficult to claim that women are equals in the IDF".
 "And tellingly, there is only one female general in the entire IDF," she adds.
-In 2012 religious soldiers claimed they were promised they would not have to listen to women sing or lecture, but IAF Chief Rabbi Moshe Raved resigned because male religious soldiers were being required to do so.
-In January 2015 three women IDF singers performed in one of the IDF's units.
+In 2012, religious soldiers claimed they were promised they would not have to listen to women sing or lecture, but IAF Chief Rabbi Moshe Raved resigned because male religious soldiers were being required to do so.
+In January 2015, three women IDF singers performed in one of the IDF's units.
 The performance was first disrupted by fifteen religious soldiers, who left in protest and then the Master Sergeant forced the women to end the performance because it was disturbing the religious soldiers.
-An IDF spokesperson announced an investigation of the incident: "We are aware of the incident and already began examining it.
-The exclusion of woman is not consistent with the values of the IDF."
-Defense Minister Moshe Ya'alon has also arranged for women to be excluded from recruitment centers catering to religious males.
-As the IDF recruits more religious soldiers, the rights of male religious soldiers and of women in the IDF come into conflict.
+An IDF spokesperson announced an investigation of the incident: "We are aware of the incident and already begun examining it.
+The exclusion of women is not consistent with the values of the IDF."

+Defense Minister Moshe Ya'alon has also arranged for women to be excluded from recruitment centres catering to religious males.
+As the IDF recruits more religious soldiers, the rights of male religious soldiers and women in the IDF come into conflict.
 Brig.
 Gen. Zeev Lehrer, who served on the chief of staff's panel of the integration of women, noted "There is a clear process of 'religionization' in the army, and the story of the women is a central piece of it.
 There are very strong pressures at work to halt the process of integrating women into the army, and they are coming from the direction of religion."

-Sex segregation is allowed in the IDF, which reached what it considers a "new milestone" in 2006, creating the first company of soldiers segregated in an all female unit, the Nachshol (Hebrew for "giant wave") Reconnaissance Company.
+Sex segregation is allowed in the IDF, which reached what it considers a "new milestone" in 2006, creating the first company of soldiers segregated in an all-female unit, the Nachshol (Hebrew for "giant wave") Reconnaissance Company.
 "We are the only unit in the world made up entirely of female combat soldiers," said Nachshol Company Commander Cpt.
 Dana Ben-Ezra.
 "Our effectiveness and the dividends we earn are the factors by which we are measured, not our gender."

+With the rise of social media platforms such as TikTok and Twitter, some critics claim that women in the IDF are frequently used as tools of propaganda, with official military accounts frequently posting attractive young women to create a sympathetic social media presence.

 Minorities in the IDF

 Non-Jewish minorities tended to serve in one of several special units: the Sword Battalion, also known as Unit 300 or the Minorities Unit, until it was disbanded in 2015; the Druze Reconnaissance Unit; and the Trackers Unit, composed mostly of Negev Bedouins.
-In 1982 the IDF general staff decided to integrate the armed forces by opening up other units to minorities, while placing some Jewish conscripts in the Minorities Unit.
-Until 1988 the intelligence corps and the air force remained closed to minorities.
+In 1982, the IDF general staff decided to integrate the armed forces by opening up other units to minorities, while placing some Jewish conscripts in the Minorities Unit.
+Until 1988, the Intelligence Corps and the Air Force remained closed to minorities.